 Specialist Deliveries for Influencer Drops

 Digital 2020: July Global Statshot Report shows that in the last 3 months, Instagram added 111 million new users and LinkedIn added more than 25 million.
-And while the global advertising spend will fall in 2020 by 8.1% due to COVID, social media spend is expected to increase by 9.3%!
+And while global advertising spending will fall in 2020 by 8.1% due to COVID, social media spend is expected to increase by 9.3%!
 So while many brands have steered away from their usual forms of marketing, some are turning to or increasing their spending on digital marketing options such as influencers.
 Influencers are reporting a 36% increase in impressions and engagement on their Facebook and Instagram pages since the start of COVID*.

-Executing a mass influencer campaign can require a lot of leg work in regards to getting the product into the hands of those influencers.
+Executing a mass influencer campaign can require a lot of leg work in regard to getting the product into the hands of those influencers.
 Black Diamond has noticed consistent requests coming through from brands that need specialist deliveries to assist with this.
 It’s either because of postage delays, usual courier options or delivery services not being available or needing a full account management service.

 An example is a recent campaign we did for YoPRO through Lampoon Group.
 While using influencers is not a new strategy for YoPRO, when Woolworths online deliveries were halted during early COVID, they needed an alternative so they could continue their influencer marketing.
-Here they engaged Black Diamond to help schedule 50 deliveries across Australia and then use our brand ambassadors to get their products in the hands of their athletes and ambassadors.
+Here they engaged Black Diamond to help schedule 50 deliveries across Australia and then use our brand ambassadors to get their products into the hands of their athletes and ambassadors.